Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2019

 Week 9+: Watch the Money Roll In!

-To date, about 3 months after publishing this article, we have made a recurring $560 a month and around $300 in one time payments, all from ranking one small keyword with our barnacle SEO strategy!
+To date, about 3 months after publishing this article, we have made a recurring $560 a month from a client that came in off of this article, and around $300 in one time payments, all from ranking one small keyword with our barnacle SEO strategy!
 Imagine ranking something with a higher keyword volume and the same monetization strategy.

 Have you given this a try yourself?
-Let us know your thoughts and experiences with parasite page SEO or any other SEO traffic hacks in the comments below.
+Let us know your thoughts and experiences with parasite page SEO or any other SEO traffic hacks in the comments below or in our Facebook group.